Kambourakis

 other restaurants improved, their fortunes

 receded.
-Still it is a great place to eat and
+Still it is a nice place to eat and

 being right on the beach makes it the perfect